Le Cleiss

 Director of the Cleiss

-The Cleiss is the French hub organisation involved in implementing these agreements on behalf of public authorities and social security organisations, with respect to all risks and social security schemes.
+The Cleiss is the French hub organization involved in implementing these European regulations and bilateral and multilateral agreements on behalf of public authorities and social security organizations, with respect to all risks and social security schemes.
+It acts as a liaison body between French and foreign social security institutions.
 Thus:

 An advisory role